Hermes (Greek stamp): The change of colours (1882)

 In 1882, the change de colours of the stamps for the domestic rate (20 lepta) and the international rate (30 lepta) is becoming mandatory in order to comply to the U.P.U.
 (Union Postale Universelle) new rules.

-The 20 lepta are pink (aniline) and red (carmine), the 30 lepta is blue.
+The 20 lepta are pink (aniline) and red (carmine), the 30 lepta is blue to grey-blue.

 These stamps do not have "control number" on their back.

-The nine values of the "large Hermes head" have been printed from the same nine typographic plates (one per value) during more than twenty years (from 1861 to 1882).
+The nine values of the "large Hermes head" have been printed from the same nine typographic plates (one per value) during more than twenty years (from 1861 to 1882) for the first seven values.

 If the final printing is dated in 1882, the stamps of the "large Hermes head" stayed in circulation up to 1886 and were then replaced by the new type of stamp: the "small Hermes head".

-Classification of Athens printings

-In August & September 1861 the printing plates were transferred to Athens and subsequent printings were made there, at the National Printing Office.

-The same plates remained in use up to 1882, resulting in a number of varieties due to plates becoming worn and then cleaned, changes in the exact method of printing and using several different kinds of paper.

-Classification of Athens printings is not always easy and there are substantial differences between the various catalogues and specialized publications.
-Generally the following scheme is accepted, while most experts expand it further with more categories, especially for the period 1861–1862.

-The Scott catalogue numbers are given for each issue.